-BBG234, Legal Environment of Business (3 credits)

-An in-depth study of business organizations including agency and securities regulation and antitrust regulations with emphasis on real and personal property including an in-depth study of secured transactions under Article 9 of UCC.
-Prerequisite: Eligible for ENG101 or permission of the instructor.
+BBG234, Legal Environment of Business (3 credits) An in-depth study of business organizations including agency and securities regulation and antitrust regulations with emphasis on real and personal property including an in-depth study of secured transactions under Article 9 of UCC.
+Prerequisite: Eligible for ENG101.
+(Updated October 2014)